ScooloV/bbpedia/docs/matched_play/guide.md

 []**ADDITIONAL RULES**

-***While the rules we have presented in this guide are all coaches need to run their own tournaments and gaming weekends, this doesn\'t mean that they are the only rules that can be used in events.
+***While the rules we have presented in this guide are all coaches need to run their own tournaments and gaming weekends, this doesn't mean that they are the only rules that can be used in events.
 In tact, many Event Organisers like to incorporate their own additional rules into their events to add that extra flavour or flair to the event to